-What is infiltration?
+What is infiltration (injection)?

-Your infiltration in Paris
+Your injection for pain relief in Paris

-What is infiltration?
+What is infiltration (injection)?

 Joint infiltrations are non-surgical procedures that apply an anesthetic and corticosteroid solution directly to damaged joint tissue.
 This can give you the relief you need to improve your range of motion and participate in physiotherapy exercises that were too difficult for you before.
+Infiltrations are used to relieve pain, particularly in joints that are regularly used by the patient.
+For example, knee injection or the shoulder infiltration are cases that our experts frequently handle for patients who are top-level athletes.

 The day of the infiltration